-Lord our God,

-You have called Your people

-to be the servants of one another

-in the cause of justice and mercy.
-You showed us in Jesus, Your Son,

-what it means to serve

-and how much this may cost us.

-Fill us with the Spirit of Jesus,

-that we too may not break those who are weak

-nor repel those groping in the dark.
+you have called your people to be the servant of one another in the cause of justice and mercy.
+You showed us in Jesus, your Son, what it means to serve and how much this may cost us.
+Fill us with the Spirit of Jesus, that we too may not break those who are weak nor repel those groping in the dark.

-Let Him teach us to serve and to love

-with compassion for the helpless

-and respect for the least and the poorest, together with Jesus Christ our Lord.
+Let him teach us to serve and to love with compassion for the helpless and respect for the least and the poorest, together with Jesus Christ our Lord.

-Six days before Passover Jesus came to Bethany, where Lazarus was, whom Jesus had raised from the dead.
-They gave a dinner for him there, and Martha served, while Lazarus was one of those reclining at table with him.
-Mary took a liter of costly perfumed oil made from genuine aromatic spikenard and anointed the feet of Jesus and dried them with her hair; the house was filled with the fragrance of the oil.
-Then Judas the Iscariot, one of his disciples, and the one who would betray him, said, "Why was this oil not sold for three hundred days' wages and given to the poor?"
-He said this not because he cared about the poor but because he was a thief and held the money bag and used to steal the contributions.
-So Jesus said, "Leave her alone.
-Let her keep this for the day of my burial.
-You always have the poor with you, but you do not always have me."
-The large crowd of the Jews found out that he was there and came, not only because of him, but also to see Lazarus, whom he had raised from the dead.
-And the chief priests plotted to kill Lazarus too, because many of the Jews were turning away and believing in Jesus because of him.
+Six days before the Passover, Jesus went to Bethany, where Lazarus was, whom he had raised from the dead.
+They gave a dinner for him there; Martha waited on them, and Lazarus was among those at table.
+Mary brought in a pound of very costly ointment, pure nard, and with it anointed the feet of Jesus, wiping them with her hair; the house was filled with the scent of the ointment.

+Then Judas Iscariot -- one of his disciples, the man who was to betray him-said, 'Why was this ointment not sold for three hundred denarii and the money given to the poor?'
+He said this, not because he cared about the poor, but because he was a thief; he was in charge of the common fund and used to help himself to the contents.
+So Jesus said, 'Leave her alone; let her keep it for the day of my burial.
+You have the poor with you always, you will not always have me.'

+Meanwhile a large number of Jews heard that he was there and came not only on account of Jesus but also to see Lazarus whom he had raised from the dead.
+Then the chief priests decided to kill Lazarus as well, since it was on his account that many of the Jews were leaving them and believing in Jesus.